-Concurrent with the re-intensification of the first tornado, a second tornado formed around 2220 about 5 km east of the first tornado.
+Concurrent with the reintensification of the first tornado, a second tornado formed around 2220 UTC about 5 km east of the first tornado.
 This tornado is much smaller and somewhat weaker than the first tornado.
-Because the tornadoes are concurrent, it is not possible to distinguish them from the time-series plot in Fig. 13.
-However, examination of the wind fields (not shown) reveals that, in terms of wind speed, the first tornado is the stronger of the two until 2224 and is responsible for the >60 m s-1 wind speed plotted in Fig. 13.
-The second tornado has maximum wind speeds of around 50 m s-1.
-It is noted that owing to its small size, the second tornado is associated with the maximum vorticity values plotted in Fig. 13 after 2220.
+Because the tornadoes are concurrent, it is not possible to distinguish them from the time series plot in Fig. 13.
+However, examination of the wind fields (not shown) reveals that, in terms of wind speed, the first tornado is the stronger of the two until 2224 UTC and is responsible for the $>60\,\mathrm{m\,s^{-1}}$ wind speed plotted in Fig. 13.
+The second tornado has maximum wind speeds of around $50\,\mathrm{m\,s^{-1}}$.
+It is noted that owing to its small size, the second tornado is associated with the maximum vorticity values plotted in Fig. 13 after 2220 UTC.

-As discussed earlier, the simulated tornado paths (diagnosed by tracking the circulation center of the predicted tornadoes) on the 50-m and 100-m grids are plotted in Fig. 2 along with the observed tornado damage path.
-The simulated tornadoes on both the 100-m and 50-m simulations are both shorter-lived and weaker than the observed OKC tornado.
+As discussed earlier, the simulated tornado paths (diagnosed by tracking the circulation center of the predicted tornadoes) on the 50- and 100-m grids are plotted in Fig. 2 along with the observed tornado damage path.
+The simulated tornadoes on both the 100- and 50-m simulations are both shorter-lived and weaker than the observed OKC tornado.
 In addition, the simulated tornado paths are approximately 8 km north of the observed track.
-Despite these, the timing of the tornadogenesis at 2211 UTC in the 100-m and 50-m forecasts agrees well with the timing of observed tornadogenesis, which occurred at around 2210 UTC.
+Despite these shortcomings, the timing of the tornadogenesis at 2211 UTC in the 100- and 50-m forecasts agrees well with the timing of the observed tornadogenesis, which occurred at around 2210 UTC.
 Additionally, the track orientation agrees well with the observed tornado track.
 The northward displacement of the tornado track appears to be more due to the northward displacement of the overall storm (see Fig. 8) than due to the relative position of the tornado within the storm.
-Given that tornadoes are generally very difficult to predict, in terms of both timing and position, or even the occurrence at all, we consider the model prediction rather encouraging; we are not aware of predictions of similar quality in the published literature so far.
-The similarity between the timings and stormrelative locations of the simulated and observed tornadoes provides additional evidence that the two correspond to the same object, i.e., that the simulated tornado results from a similar dynamical pathway as the observed tornado.
-An examination of the tornado structures in the following section also indicates realism of the simulated tornado.
+Given that tornadoes are generally very difficult to predict, in terms of both timing and position, or even their occurrence at all, we consider the model prediction rather encouraging; we are not aware of predictions of similar quality in the published literature so far.
+The similarity between the timings and storm-relative locations of the simulated and observed tornadoes provides additional evidence that the two correspond to the same object, that is, that the simulated tornado results from a similar dynamical pathway as the observed tornado.
+An examination of the tornado structures in the following section also indicates the realism of the simulated tornado.